jhudsy/customized-questions/README.md

 The format if the CSV file is as follows:
 - Question (by name)
 - student id of the submitter
-- total marks obtained for the question (assuming equal weighted marks for each answer)
+- total marks obtained for the question
 - A dictionary containing the answer name and 1/0 depending if the user got the answer correct or not
 - A dictionary containing the answer name and the value put in by the user
 - The output of the "info" function (if the function exists).